 The mandatory minimum DUI sentence for each offense is listed in the Pennsylvania DUI sentencing chart below.
 A judge must impose mandatory minimum penalties for DUI offenses regardless of mitigating factors.

 However, the court has the discretion to sentence a person above the legal minimum in any DUI case.
-Review the PA DUI sentencing chart below to identify if you are subject to a mandatory minimum DUI sentence.
+Review the PA DUI sentencing chart below to identify if you are subject to any of the mandatory minimum DUI penalties.

 What Does 2 Counts of DUI Mean in PA?